Weekend FAQs

 Q: It’s my first time in Ireland, how do I even get there?

 A: For our guests traveling from the US, there are multiple direct flights daily from JFK, Newark, Philadelphia, Atlanta, and Pittsburgh.
-All direct flights to Ireland will be overnight, so please plan accordingly.
 All major airlines fly to Dublin including Delta and United, and there are more options if you’re willing to connect through London or Amsterdam.
 Just remember your passport and be sure to check the expiration date—it should be valid for at least 6 months after your travel dates.

 Q: I know how to book a flight and get on a plane, do you think I was born yesterday?
 What do I do when I land?

 A: Someone's an eager beaver.
-Well, once you’ve landed at Dublin Airport, the Castleknock Hotel (where our guests will be staying for the wedding weekend) is just a 20 minute taxi or Uber away.
-But don’t worry—once you get there we’ve got you covered with transportation to and from the weekend’s events.
+Well, once you’ve landed at Dublin Airport, the Castleknock Hotel (where we’ve reserved a room block for the weekend) is just a 20 minute taxi or Uber away.
+From then on, you can relax—transportation is arranged to and from the Castleknock Hotel for all wedding events (except the ride home after Day 2, when guests can choose their own adventure from there).

 Q: Ok, brilliant I’ll start to pack my bags, but what should I wear to the wedding?
 Is there a dress code?